INDIGO-Initiative/indigo-data-standard/docs/data-dictionary/project.rst

 Investment Details
 ^^^^^^^^^^^^^^^^^^

-Expected and latest internal rates of return can be recorded on the investment details tab (This may be in the general overview tab).
+Expected and latest internal rates of return can be recorded on the investment details table (in the general overview tab).

 .. datadictionary::